rwrozelle/audio-media-player/README.md

 # note: not using i2s_audio.
 Assumes this is the only i2s app running.
 audio_media_player:
     name: "Media Player 1"
-    #either SIMPLE (default) or COMPLEX
+    # either SIMPLE (default) or COMPLEX
-    adf_pipeline_type: COMPLEX
+    pipeline_type: COMPLEX
     # long lived bearer token, stored in esphome/secrets.yaml used to contact ffmpeg server for transcoding
-    # if not provided, transcoding does not occur.
+    # if not provided, server based transcoding does not occur, instead it happens on SOC
     transcode_access_token: !secret access_token
-    # ffmpeg server for transcoding, defaults to "http://homeassistant.local:8123" if not input.
+    # ffmpeg server for server based transcoding, defaults to "http://homeassistant.local:8123" if not input.
     #transcode_server: http://homeassistant.local:8123
-    # transcode target format: MP3, FLAC, WAV, or NONE, if NONE the transcoding does not occur.
+    # transcode target format: MP3, FLAC, WAV, or NONE, if NONE then server based transcoding does not occur.
     #transcode_format: FLAC
-    # sample rate for transcoding, defaults to 44100
+    # sample rate for transcoding, defaults to 44100, used either on server or on SOC based on above.
     #transcode_sample_rate: 48000
     # defaults to 50 * 20 * 1024 = 1024000
     #http_stream_rb_size: 1024000